-• The Company has not been notified by any examination request for stamp duty for the years mentioned above till the date of the consolidated financial statements.
+• There are no advertisements during this period and accordingly no stamp tax was paid for this period and no stamp tax form 10 was submitted.
+The Company has not been notified with any examination request for stamp tax for the period mentioned above till the date of the interim consolidated financial statements.